corelight/zeek-spicy-wireguard/Readme.md

 # zeek-spicy-wireguard

 This package provides a Spicy based Wireguard protocol analyzer for Zeek.

 You must install [Spicy](https://docs.zeek.org/projects/spicy/en/latest/) to use this package.

-This is a straightforward implementation following https://www.wireguard.com/protocol/
+This is a straightforward implementation following <https://www.wireguard.com/protocol/>

-## Example Logs:
+## Wireguard

+### Wireguard Logs

 ```
 #separator \x09